hyperonym/ratus/README.md

 ```
 </details>

-If a commit is not received before the promised deadline, the state of the task is will be set back to `pending`, which in turn allows consumers to try to execute it again.
+If a commit is not received before the promised deadline, the state of the task will be set back to `pending`, which in turn allows consumers to try to execute it again.

 #### Go Client